gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 }
 ```

-Three key parts:
+Each tool has three parts:
 1. **Name**: What the tool is called.
 2. **Description**: Instructions for the LLM on when to use it.
 3. **Execution**: The actual Swift function that does the work.

-The LLM sees the description and decides, "Oh, the user wants to see a file.
-I should call `read_file` with path `foo.txt`!"

-### What We Have So Far

-Now we've defined our tools!
-The agent knows **what tools exist** and **when to use them**, but it still can't execute them.
-If you ask it to read a file, it will try to call the tool, but nothing will happen yet.
+Given that description, the model can return a call such as `read_file` with the path `foo.txt`.
+We have described the tools, but Nimbo still needs code to execute the calls.

 <img src="/images/blog/nimbo/nimbo-3.png" alt="Nimbo Basic" class="img-frame" />

-## Step 3: The Tool Execution Dance
+## Step 3: Execute tool calls

-Here's where it gets fun.
-When the model responds, it might:
-- Return a text answer (we're done!).
-- Request to call one or more tools (keep going!).
+The model can return a text answer or request one or more tools.
+A text answer ends the loop.
+A tool request keeps it running.

 Our agent needs to detect tool calls and execute them ([Agent.swift](https://github.com/gscalzo/Nimbo/blob/main/Sources/NimboCLI/Agent.swift)):